Key takeaways

 Natural alternatives to zolpidem tartrate

-Alternative remedies for zolpidem include certain supplements, sleep hygiene improvements, and diet modifications to help make falling and staying asleep easier.
+Alternative zolpidem remedies include supplements, sleep hygiene improvements, and diet modifications to help make falling and staying asleep easier.

 Some supplements have evidence of helping treat insomnia, including melatonin, valerian root, and magnesium.
 Melatonin is a natural hormone made in the body that helps control the sleep-wake cycle.
 The hormone gets released by the pineal gland in the brain as daylight fades in the evening, which causes tiredness and relaxation.
 Melatonin is available as a supplement in a variety of formulations, including tablets, gummies, and liquids.
-Valerian root is an herbal sleep remedy that is available over-the-counter.
+Valerian root is an herbal sleep remedy that is available over the counter.
 Several clinical studies have shown that valerian is effective in the treatment of insomnia, most often by reducing the amount of time it takes to fall asleep.
-Magnesium is a mineral found in the body that is also found in many foods and is available as a supplement.
-While magnesium supplements can be used for treating a variety of conditions, insomnia treatment has limited available evidence.
+Magnesium is a mineral found in the body, is also found in many foods, and is available as a supplement.
+While magnesium supplements can be used for treating a variety of conditions, there is limited available evidence for their use in treating insomnia.
 However, magnesium supplementation for sleep problems may be a suitable option for those who are deficient in magnesium.

 RELATED: 21 ways to sleep better tonight